When Is the Best Time

-- Laying eggs from August to December
+- Laying two eggs from August to December

-- Chick raising from August until January
+- Chick raising in the summer until February.

 Hiking Tip: Our favourite hike nearby is the Apsley River Gorge Trail which is usually not busy.
 Another highlight in Bicheno is the Bicheno Blowhole at high tide:

 Are you getting to Tasmania from Melbourne or Sydney?
-If it's Melbourne stay there for a night close to St. Kilda and watch their huge penguin colony day and night.
+If it's Melbourne, stay there for a night close to St. Kilda and watch their huge penguin colony day and night.

 Best Months to Visit

 It is a marvellous experience; to see penguins in small groups arriving ashore, walking and jumping up the rocks to their burrows.
 If you are lucky and don't move, they walk close to you and pass by to get back to their nests.
 We had rented a house where penguins nest in the garden close to Cod Rock Point.

 In the evening, we went outside with red headlights!! only and we were waiting on a massive rock until the penguins came ashore.
 Don’t block their way!
 If they are scared, it is better to leave.